Skip to content

 Calendar reads cached event metadata, notes, attendees, reminders, recurrence, attachments, and source labels from configured calendar sources.
 Provider IDs, CalDAV URLs, Google event IDs, sync tokens, and internal scoped refs stay out of the TUI.
 Event edits, RSVP changes, and invitation imports can write to the selected provider-backed calendar source.

-If Calendar is missing, open Settings and add a calendar source under Accounts, or run ./bin/herald --demo to see the deterministic demo calendar.
+If Calendar is missing, open Settings > Accounts and choose Add calendar only, or run ./bin/herald --demo to see the deterministic demo calendar.

 If a view looks empty, check the mini month, range header, enabled calendars in the rail, and whether Agenda has hidden past rows.
 Search still looks across cached events even when the current date range has no visible rows.